lodsdev/DB-manager/README.md

 })

+-- check if connection is successful
--- check if connection is successful if (not conn:getConnection()) then
+-- "getConnection" is a function that returns a boolean value indicating if the connection was successful [check the documentation for more information] if (not conn:getConnection()) then
     error('DBManager: Connection failed', 2)
 end

 -- create a table for users
-local Users = conn:define('Users', {
+-- "define" is a function that creates a table in the database [check the documentation for more information] local Users = conn:define('Users', {
     id = {
         type = DBManager.INTEGER,